 Gabriella has lent her talents to two national youth-led movements: the first being Restoring Courage U.S. (pro-Israel movement to stand with Glenn Beck’s “Restoring Courage” event) in 2011, and the second being Resistance 44 (movement to counter Generation 44) in April 2012.

-She is one of fourteen co-authors of the forthcoming e-book, “Young, Conservative and Why It’s Smart To Be Like Us,” out on April 9, 2013.
+She is one of fourteen co-authors of the e-book, “Young, Conservative and Why It’s Smart To Be Like Us.”
+(April 9, 2013.)

 She currently works at the Leadership Institute as the Northeast Regional Field Coordinator and is based in Northern Virginia.
+She’s a frequent guest on NRANews’ Cam and Company Show.
 Gabriella maintains her own blog at www.thegabriellahoffman.com.
-Follow her on twitter @Gabby_Hoffman and like her Facebook page.
+Follow her on twitter @Gabby_Hoffman, connect with her on Instagram,and like her Facebook page.